msalhab96/SpeeQ/docs/tutorials/data_formats.rst

 file.
 It's crucial to verify that all paths are valid and that the corresponding files exist.

-Here is an exampel of a CSV file
+Here is an example of a CSV file

 .. code-block:: bash